mshibanami/redirect-web/docs/add-your-rules-to-library.md

 - `title`: A title of the rule set.
 - `description` (optional): A description of the rule set.
 - `version`: A version of the rule which consists of `{major}.{minor}.{patch}`.
-- `category`: A category of the rule set.
+- `categoryID`: A category ID of the rule set.

 ## Categories